Enhancing Civility & Connection

 Joy K. Ward Headshot

-Last spring, I charged our Civil Discourse Advisory Group with identifying the essential civil discourse skills that all members of our campus community should seek to master.
-In response, the advisory group developed a list of these skills, and my office sponsored a series of programs, including the Hard Conversations and Critical Conversations series, to advance this work.
+Last February, I charged our Civil Discourse Advisory Group with identifying the essential civil discourse skills that all members of our campus community should seek to master.
+In response, the advisory group developed a list of 10 skills, and my office sponsored a series of programs, including the Hard Conversations and Critical Conversations series, to advance this work.
 On this page you will find these skills alongside a rich array of programs, events, and resources from offices and centers throughout our campus, all designed to enhance civility, wellness and connection.

 Whether it is listening to experts discuss the challenging issues of our time in the Critical Conversations series, practicing your civil discourse skills in an informal setting as part of our Hard Conversations program, taking the time to learn why diversity matters in our Power of Diversity Lecture Series, or taking care of yourself during this stressful time by attending a support workshop, I encourage you to take advantage of the programs and opportunities this fall and spring offered throughout our campus.